 These Dark Chocolate Almond Clusters are the perfect snack when craving a sugar-free treat.
-With just 4 ingredients you can make mouthwatering almond clusters.
+You’ll need just 4 ingredients and 5-minute to prep sweet keto treats.

 I could make tons of different recipes, which are low-carb, completely sugar-free and keto with only a few ingredients.

 Trust me, after you will make these Keto Dark Chocolate Almond Clusters, your cravings for sweet and crunchy dessert will be long gone.

 It’s that moment of the day when I’d do anything for a sweet treat.
 But, you know, when following a low-carb, keto diet, we should stay under 20g of carbs and added sugar.
 So it’s a no-no from the beginning (for many good reasons).